There is no 'one size fits all' approach to innovation. It's about designing an approach that works for your

 Many organisations spend a lot of money on creating fancy open office spaces with bean bags, digital gadgets and nerf guns.
 At the same time they gain little value from teams that struggle to do focused work in a distracted playground environment.
 You need less than you think in order to create an environment for creativity and innovation.

 Many service providers believe they are selling products instead of services.
 Organisations with a product-centric mindset tend to operate in silos, as a result their services are often fragmented and disconnected.
 Great services are co-created by customers and the service provider, they are 'consumed' over time via multiple touchpoints.

 Five year strategies are obsolete.
 Customer behaviours and expectations are changing faster than ever.
 Multinational players and small start-ups enter and disrupt traditional markets, changing the rules of the game and competing for customers and talent.
-Strategy design is about designing an operating model that can sense, respond and adapt to future challenges.
+Strategy design is about designing an organisation that can sense, respond and adapt to future challenges.

 Create a new product or service offering in just a few weeks.
 Originally developed by Google Ventures as a tool for start-ups this process is battle tested, fast, fun and productive.
 How do you know you're building the right thing?
 I recommend running Sprints early to test and define the customer value proposition of your product or service.